 I would like to take the opportunity to introduce myself.
-My name is Trinetta Harden and I am honored to be your child's seventh grade English Language Arts teacher.
-This is my 10th year of teaching at Burke County Middle School and I am so excited to be here!!!!
+My name is Trinetta Harden and I am honored to be your child's Reading/Writing Support teacher.
+This is my 14th year of teaching at Burke County Middle School, and I am so excited to be here!!!!
 I am looking forward to working with you and your child in reaching his or her full potential.
 We will have many wonderful experiences and opportunities to learn and grow in the days ahead.

 Trinetta L. Harden